GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/examples/standalone/README.md

 - A [Big Query subscription](https://cloud.google.com/pubsub/docs/bigquery) to write Pub/Sub messages to the BigQuery table with column-level security.
 - A DLP scan in the BigQuery table created.

-**Note:** To deploy this example it is also necessary to have *an existing project* on which the [Service Account](#service-account) that will be used to deploy this example needs to be created and have the required IAM Roles granted to it.
+**Note:** To deploy this example, you must also have an existing project on which to create a service account that will be used to deploy the example.
+This service account must be granted the required IAM roles.
-This project should not be on the same folder used to deploy the *Secured Data Warehouse* in accordance with the separation of concerns principle.
+The project should not be on the same folder as the projects create in this example, in accordance with the principle of separation of concerns.
-You can use the [Project Factory module](https://github.com/terraform-google-modules/terraform-google-project-factory) and the
+You can use the [Project Factory](https://github.com/terraform-google-modules/terraform-google-project-factory) module and the [IAM module](https://github.com/terraform-google-modules/terraform-google-iam)  in combination.
-[IAM module](https://github.com/terraform-google-modules/terraform-google-iam) in combination to provision a service account with the necessary roles applied.
+These modules can be used to provision a service account with the necessary roles applied.

 ## Google Cloud Locations

-This example will be deployed at the `us-east4` location; to deploy in another location, change the local `location` in the example [main.tf](./main.tf#L18) file.
+This example will be deployed at the `us-east4` location.
+To deploy in another location, change the local `location` in the example [main.tf](./main.tf#L18) file.
 By default, the *Secured Data Warehouse* module has an [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/defining-locations) that only allows the creation of resource in `us-locations`.
-To deploy in other locations, update the input [trusted_locations](../../README.md#inputs) with the appropriated location in the call to the [main module](./main.tf#L22).
+To deploy in other locations, update the input [trusted_locations](../../README.md#inputs) in the [main module](./main.tf#L39) call.

 ## Usage